 An Open Letter to the Principals

 If you were to ask random people on who holds a more important role in keeping the school fully functional – administrators always comes first into mind.
-In ways we can imagine, their multitasking skills is something to ponder about – striking a balance on the lack of budget and unmet expenditures, micromanaging teachers, one thing is for sure, the blame is directly reflected back on their hardwork.
+In ways we can imagine, their multitasking skills are something to ponder about – striking a balance on the lack of budget and unmet expenditures, micromanaging teachers, one thing is for sure, the blame is directly reflected on their hard work.

 However, in hindsight of all the administrators’ burdens, the pressure is distributed by hierarchy, making teachers directly answerable to no other than the principal.
-Well that’s wrong, times have changed so much that actually the society itself have so much ongoing issues when it comes to us.
-The pressure coming from the school to perform with mediocre compensation.
-The pressure coming from parents, shifting full responsibility in molding their children.
-With the ongoing stigma, that it’s a low-paying, entry level job title, we are always under the pressure of over-performing to prove that more than money we stayed true to our calling.
+Well, that’s wrong, times have changed so much that the society itself has so many ongoing issues when it comes to us.
+The pressure was coming from the school to perform with fair compensation — the pressure coming from parents, shifting full responsibility in molding their children.
+With the ongoing stigma, that it’s a low-paying, entry-level job title, we are always under the pressure of over-performing to prove that more than the money we stayed true to our calling.

 1. Trust our teaching style.

-We’ve been learning a lot about ourselves in our jobs, let us use that knowledge to better serve the students, moreover the school.
+We’ve been learning a lot about ourselves in our jobs, let us use that knowledge to serve the students better, moreover the school.

 2. Schedule meetings out of school hours.